Travis County Voter Guide: What you need to know to vote today

 When and where can I vote?

-Make sure to bring a photo ID.
-Find a list of acceptable ones here.
-The ID should be up to date or can be expired up to four years.
+Voters' IDs should be up to date, but they can be expired for up to four years.
 Voters 70 or older can bring a photo ID that has been expired for any length of time.

-If you had trouble getting an ID and don’t have one, here are some alternatives:
+If you had trouble getting an ID ahead of this election and don’t have one, here are the accepted alternatives: